30/12/2026

 Can you describe a time when you had to handle a dangerous situation?

-There's been quite a lot of those over the years, but if we limit it to the TMB, it reduces it massively.
-The snow can change everything.
-An innocuous stream crossing that you'd see in summer, when it's covered by a snow bridge that's thinning out, can have massive potential danger.
-I try and talk our clients through that and why I'm doing something perhaps different to lots of other people.
+There's been quite a lot of those over the years, but if we limit it to the TMB (Tour du Mont Blanc), then it reduces it massively.
+The snow on the route can change everything.
+An innocuous stream crossing that you'd see in summer for example.
+When it's covered by a snow bridge that's thinning out it can be a massive potential danger.
+I try to talk our clients through that and why I'm doing something and making certain decisions, which may be different to what they see other hikers doing.
 Once they understand, it's really interesting how they watch what other trekkers are doing and also think, no, that's the wrong thing to do.
 Very sadly, in 2024 two trekkers died on the TMB falling through snow bridges.
-I should point out that those were not Mont Blanc treks clients.
+I should point out that those were not Mont Blanc Treks clients.
 It's still very sad nonetheless, and they were, crucially both trekking solo.
 That's also worth mentioning, because those sorts of things might not happen if you're with someone, because they might have time to pull you out.

 What emergency protocols do you follow in case of an accident or sudden weather change?

 We all carry phones, and there's coverage on most of the TMB.
-I also carry a Mont Blanc Tres satellite phone, and I also carry an inReach device (a satellite communicator that allows you to send and receive messages, share your location, and call for help when you're out of cell phone range while trekking) thankfully, accidents for us on the TMB are really unusual.
+I also carry a Mont Blanc Treks satellite phone, and an InReach device (a satellite communicator that allows you to send and receive messages, share your location, and call for help when you're out of cell phone range while trekking).
+Thankfully, accidents for us on the TMB are really unusual.
 I've not had to call out the rescue services yet.
-I think it's important to mention that accidents are incredibly rare, but they do happen, but on the TMB at least, we've got helicopter rescue really close by, Weather emergencies, that's really rare because forecasts now are so brilliant that largely there aren't emergency weather forecasts, but you quite often have to change what you're doing when it becomes too rainy.
+I think it's important to mention that accidents are incredibly rare, but they do happen, but on the TMB at least, we've got helicopter rescue really close by.
+Weather emergencies are really rare because forecasts now are so brilliant that we rarely have an emergency weather forecast, but you quite often have to change what you're doing because of the weather.

 How do you educate and prepare clients about safety measures before a trek?

-We send as part of the inquiries team, I send information and the kits and the fitness level required right from the get go.
-So that goes out right from the very first inquiry then more gets sent out from MBT on fitness levels, and fitness is part of the safety.
-Obviously, if someone's not fit enough, it isn't safe, and it can actually endanger the rest of their team members and the rest of us.
-But I always try and explain the reasons why I'm doing anything when the groups are actually with me, and if you explain why you do something, then people understand, and once someone understands, they're much more likely to do what you're asking.
-So if we go back to the snow bridges, example, once people understand why I'm asking us to walk maybe 10 metres apart, or one at a time, or cross here, not cross there, once they know why you're doing that, they'll do it and wait and ask and check, whereas if you don't explain it, they just think you're being officious.
-I think it's really important that everyone understands that safety measures are only as good as if people actually do them.
+As part of the Enquiries team, I send information out on the difficulty of the route, the fitness level required and the kit needed for the TMB right from the first email.
+Obviously, if someone's not fit enough in a guided group it isn't safe, and it can actually endanger the rest of their team members and the rest of us.
+But I always try to explain the reasons why I'm doing anything when the groups are actually with me.
+I think that if you explain why you do something, then people understand, and once someone understands, they're much more likely to do what you're asking.
+So if we go back to the snow bridges example, once people understand why I'm asking us to walk maybe 10 metres apart, or one at a time, or cross here, not cross there, once they know why you're doing that, they'll do it and wait and ask and check, whereas if you don't explain it, they just think you're being officious.
+I think it's really important that everyone understands that safety measures only work if people actually do them.

 What are the biggest challenges you face as a mountain guide?